Jimbaran Fish Market: Pick Your Own Seafood Feast!

 After you give your fish for cooking, go pick a table at the beach.
 Some are directly on the sand, almost touching the waves.
 It’s a very nice ambiance for a pleasant dining experience.

-You will be asked to order side dishes.
+You can also order side dishes.
 The most popular ones are rice (nasi) and vegetables (sayur).

 Some of the establishments have live music but you’ll be able to hear/see it from any of them.
 When I went there, the singer was a bit off with the tone and the live music was lackluster.